Joz3d/Mosaic-2.4/README.md

 What Mosaic *actually* looked like.

-This is the final widely used version of Mosaic for X.
+This is the final widely used version of Mosaic for X.  The Andreessen/Bina version.

 **tl;dr**: Nobody used the Mosaic 2.7 that is going around.
 Everybody used this one.
 They don't look, feel, or act the same.